golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 ## Define the problem

-As a practical example for a problem that is sutiable for parallel processing we selected a task of recovering password using the `hashcat` tool.
-You can apply similar porcedure to utilize Golem Network for other problems that require parallel processing.
+As a practical example for a problem that is suitable for parallel processing we selected a task of recovering password using the `hashcat` tool.
+You can apply similar procedure to utilize Golem Network for other problems that require parallel processing.

-Let's assume we have a password hash obtained from an unknown password processed using the "phpass" algorithm.
+Let`s assume we have a password hash obtained from an unknown password processed using the "phpass" algorithm.
 (Phpass is used as a hashing method by popular web frameworks such as WordPress and Drupal) and we know a password mask ?a?a?a (this means the password consists of three alphanumeric characters).

 Our objective is to recover the password using  `Hashcat - command-line utility that cracks unknown passwords from their known hashes.
-Hashcat supports 320 hashing algorithms and 5 different attack types, but for this example, we'll use only the "phpass" algorithm and a simple brute-force attack.
+Hashcat supports 320 hashing algorithms and 5 different attack types, but for this example, we`ll use only the "phpass" algorithm and a simple brute-force attack.

 To find the password that matches the given hash and mask, we could run the following command: